Channel migrants: Man arrested in UK over 27 dinghy deaths

 A man has been arrested over the deaths of at least 27 people who drowned attempting to cross the English Channel in a dinghy last year.

-Harem Ahmed Abwbaker, 32, was arrested in Gloucestershire on Tuesday morning, the National Crime Agency (NCA) said.
+Harem Ahmed Abwbaker, 32, was held in Cheltenham, Gloucestershire on Tuesday, the National Crime Agency said.

 He is accused of being part of a group which conspired to transport the migrants to the UK last November.

-He is set to appear in court on Wednesday over extradition to France where he faces manslaughter charges.
+He is set to appear in court in London in Wednesday over extradition to France where he faces manslaughter charges.

 The incident is thought to be one of the worst migrant tragedies in the Channel.